First MacDonald ministry: Economic policy

 A number of economic reforms were also undertaken under Labour.
 Cuts in both direct and indirect taxation were also made which were hailed as representing a victory for working people, with the chancellor Philip Snowden describing the programme as representing "the greatest step ever taken towards the Radical idea of the free breakfast table."
 Although indirect taxation was reduced, a disposable surplus of nearly £26,500,000 was left to Snowden’s successor as chancellor, Winston Churchill, who paid tribute to Snowden as such:

 The final & general result may justly be laid to the credit of the careful & scrupulous finance by which his (Mr. Snowden’s) administration of the treasury be distinguished.”

 Duties on mineral waters were eliminated, while those on dried fruits were lowered and those on sugar, cocoa, coffee, and tea cut by half.
 A special tax on Corporation Profits was also abolished.
 Protective duties introduced during the Great War to safeguard the motor car and other industries were also ended, leading to concerns that the former would be ruined.
-Instead, as noted by one historian, “it continued to prosper, and the price of cars fell as the output increased.”
+Instead, as noted by one historian, "it continued to prosper, and the price of cars fell as the output increased."
 The Inhabited House Duty (a tax that was collected on the basis of rent) was also abolished.
-Duties were also reduced on films, watches, clocks, and musical instruments, and moves were made, as noted by one study; “to launch an inquiry into food prices and the cost of living.”
+Duties were also reduced on films, watches, clocks, and musical instruments, and moves were made, as noted by one study; "to launch an inquiry into food prices and the cost of living."
 Labour also extended, as noted by one study, "the allowance for a housekeeper under the Income Tax law to widows and widowers without children."

 Schemes for roads and bridges, land reclamation and drainage, and afforestation were developed and extended.
 Financial support was also provided to municipal works to reduce unemployment.
-Between the 1st of January and the 30th of June 1924, the government sanctioned local authorities’ loans to the extent of no less than £28 million, with more than £4 million of this sum geared toward relieving unemployment.
+Between 1 January and 30 June 1924, the government sanctioned local authorities’ loans to the extent of no less than £28 million, with more than £4 million of this sum geared toward relieving unemployment.
 Amongst the recipients of this money included housing, sewerage, bridges, roads, and street improvement. £20,000 was also allocated by the Board of Education to the cost of centres opened up by the London Joint Council of Juvenile Organisations for unemployed juveniles.

 Although relief schemes funded by the chancellor Philip Snowden had little impact on reducing unemployment, the registered rate of unemployment fell from 11.7% in 1923 to 10.3% in 1924.

 Reflecting its socialism, Labour approved a measure calling for the nationalisation of mines and materials which came up for Second Reading but was rejected, with both Conservatives and Liberals opposed.
 Regarding the latter, only five Liberals voted with Labour in the division on this measure.